Classification of Indian cities: Current classification

 Under the recommendation of the Seventh Central Pay Commission, the CCA classification was abolished in 2008.
 The earlier HRA classification of cities was changed from A-1 to X; A, B-1, and B-2 to Y; and C and unclassified cities to Z. X, Y, and Z are more commonly known as Tier-1, Tier-2, and Tier-3 cities, respectively.
-There are eight X cities and ninety seven Y cities.
+There are eight X cities and ninety-seven Y cities.

 On the basis of the 2011 census, two cities — Pune and Ahmedabad — were upgraded from Y to X and twenty one cities from Z to Y on 1 April 2014.

 Historical classification

 The cities were classified as follows before the Sixth Central Pay Commission's recommendations were followed in 2008.
 This classification was initially based on the recommendations of the Fifth Central Pay Commission of India in 1997.
-Chennai, New Delhi, Kolkata, and Mumbai were classified as A-1 cities.
+New Delhi, Mumbai, Kolkata, and Chennai were classified as A-1 cities.
 City statuses were later revised based on the results of the 2001 Census of India.
 Hyderabad was upgraded from A to A-1 status on 31 August 2007, and the same with Bangalore on 21 September 2007.
 The CCA classification was abolished in 2008.

 Under the older HRA classification, most popular media and culture considered only A-1 cities to be metropolitan in nature, therefore India's "metros".